AhnafNabil/E-commerce-CI-CD/README.md

 ### 2.1 Update the Server

-Connect to your Ubuntu/Linux server and update it:
+We will use `Poridhi's Vscode` as a server for self-hosted runner.
+Open a new terminal and update the server:

 ```bash
 sudo apt update && sudo apt upgrade -y